errata-ai/vale/fixtures/formats/test.rst

 Introduction
 ########################################

 This is a very interesting file.
+XXX:

 .. code-block:: bash